 - Foster a conservation ethic that prioritizes sustainable fishing practices and marine stewardship.

 - Offer financial support and guidance for new fishery entrants.

 A national program that provides increased opportunities for the next generation of commercial fishermen could be a groundbreaking step in protecting the stability of coastal fishing communities and America’s seafood supply chain.
-The bill will soon be introduced by Representative Young and companion bills are to be introduced in the Senate.
+The bill will soon be introduced and companion bills are to be introduced in the Senate.

 ALFA also provides young people opportunities to learn about and participate in the decision-making process.
 Each year, ALFA brings young people to local, state, and national fora so that they can testify about issues that are relevant to the commercial fishing fleet and coastal communities.
 ALFA also encourages members to join the Young Fishermen’s Network, which has local chapters throughout Alaska.